Lachlan McIntosh: Later years

 McIntosh returned to his plantation to find it ruined by the occupying British.
 McIntosh tried to restore his property and business interests, but he would spend the rest of his life in relative poverty.
 He was elected to the Continental Congress in 1784, but never attended.
 In 1785, he was appointed a commissioner to treat with the southern American Indian tribes.
 In 1787, he was asked to help settle a boundary dispute between Georgia and South Carolina.
+In 1789, Lachlan was the replacement candidate by President Washington after the rejection of Benjamin Fishbourn's nomination to a federal position in Georgia was rejection under Senatorial courtesy, setting precedence and being the first instance of a Presidential nominee to a federal position being rejected.
 McIntosh was an original member of the Society of the Cincinnati and in 1791 he was part of the delegation that officially welcomed President George Washington to Georgia.

 McIntosh died in Savannah, Georgia, on February 20, 1806.

 McIntosh is buried alongside his great-nephew Colonel James S. McIntosh (1784–1847) at Colonial Park Cemetery in Savannah's historic district.
 His great-great-nephews, James M. McIntosh and John Baillie McIntosh, were generals on opposite sides in the American Civil War.